Cost of Delay Calculator

 What this result means

-This result shows the price of waiting, not just the value of paying more.
-A higher payment can shorten the path, but the month you start matters because interest keeps working while the change is on hold.
+This result shows the price of waiting and the value of paying more.
+A higher payment can shorten the payoff, but the month you start matters because interest keeps working while the change is on hold.

-The delay matters most when the balance is large, the APR is high, or the current payment leaves too little room beyond interest.
+Waiting matters most when the balance is large, the APR is high, or the current payment doesn't reduce the balance much before the higher payment begins.

 What matters most:

-A higher payment can improve the path, but the start date matters.
-The longer the change waits, the more time interest has to add cost before the better plan begins.
+A higher payment can improve the outcome, but timing still matters.
+Waiting gives the balance more time to add interest before the larger payment begins.

 What creates the cost of waiting